maxlvl/dedscan/README.md

 # DEDSCAN

-A multi-threaded subdomain enumeration tool for the purposes of bug bounty reconnaissance.
+A multi-threaded subdomain enumeration and portscanning tool for the purposes of bug bounty reconnaissance.

 # Disclaimer